xoplog/xop-go/README.md

 Xop is currently the only Go structured logs and tracing system.
 Performance-wise, it's better that Zap, and about on par with Zerolog.

-Where Xop shines is in API design.
+Where Xop shines is in it's API design.

 ## The problem with the existing model